gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileClassification.md

 ```

 ## DESCRIPTION
 The Set-AIPFileClassification cmdlet can automatically apply an Azure Information Protection label for one or more files when you configure labels in your Azure Information Protection policy to use conditions.
-By default, labels are applied when the conditions are configured for automatic classification, but you can also apply labels that are configured for recommended classification.
+Labels are applied when the conditions are configured for automatic classification.
 For more information about conditions, see [How to configure conditions for automatic and recommended classification for Azure Information Protection](/information-protection/deploy-use/configure-policy-classification).

 When this cmdlet is run, it inspects the file contents and if the condition is met for a label, that label is applied.
 This action can automatically apply or remove protection when the applied label is also configured for Rights Management protection in the Azure Information Protection policy.